CLARIAH/geoconnect/README.md

 ## Wrapping the mapping
 So far, in over four years of hack-a-LODS the focus was always on a telling an important data story.
 The Hack-a-LOD has been of crucial importance to the (Duthc) LOD community and as a result, this year, we felt things have matured enough to tell a story about the networks themselves.
 There are now so many components in place, that we are able to exchange tools and information from a variety of networks and suppliers, without the need of adding much ourselves.
+To sum up: source data are provided by the IISG, VU; the Linked Data by Kadaster, the newly LDWizard derived LOD is hosted by CLARIAH and PLDN, while the maplayers are provided by Mapwarper and PDOK, whilst Triply provided the WMS to SPARQL demonstrator.

 <img src="hack-a-little-arch.png">